 Washington State is located at the convergent continental boundary known as the Cascadia Subduction Zone (CSZ).
-The CSZ lies at the boundary between two crustal tectonic plates, where the offshore Juan de Fuca plate moves northeastward, converging with and subducting beneath the continental North American plate.
+The CSZ is the zone where the westward advancing North American Plate is overriding the subducting Juan de Fuca Plate.
 The CSZ extends from mid-Vancouver Island to Northern California.
 The interaction of these two plates results in three potential seismic source zones as depicted on Figure 6-A-1.
-These three seismic source zones are: (1) the shallow crustal source zone, (2) the deep CSZ Benioff or intraplate source zone, and (3) the CSZ interplate or interface source zone (i.e., the Cascadia Subduction Zone).
+These three seismic source zones are: (1) the shallow crustal source zone, (2) the CSZ Benioff or intraplate source zone, and (3) the CSZ interplate or interface source zone.